shan5742/log/README.md

 ## Structure

-This log will be broken up into different months where I will update the file with all of what I am leanring in the month.
-I will include links and resources where possible for anyone following along.
+This log will have a seperate update each day (assuming I get some studying in) barring the first post as I wanted a little more content ot get this started and catch up with current progress.
+I will then organise the repo into folders by month to keep things a little cleaner.